graphprotocol/graph-node/docs/environment-variables.md

   identified as unused, `graph-node` will wait at least this long before actually deleting the data (value is in minutes, defaults to 360, i.e. 6 hours)
+- `GRAPH_STORE_BATCH_TARGET_DURATION`: How long batch operations during copying or grafting should take.
+This limits how long transactions for such long running operations will be, and therefore helps control bloat in other tables.
+Value is in seconds and defaults to 180s.